evelynhasama/CarOwners/README.md

 # CarOwners

-[Udemy Challenge](https://www.udemy.com/course/learn-android-application-development-y/learn/lecture/11638724#content) that allows users to view a phone in landscape orientation and view a list of car owners and access both the car information and owner information.
+[Udemy Challenge](https://www.udemy.com/course/learn-android-application-development-y/learn/lecture/11638724#content) that allows users to view a phone in landscape orientation and see a list of car owners and access both the car information and owner information.

 Components:
 - Fragments